Rokeby to Noojee Trail

 • Project typeUpgrade and new construction

-• Project scheduleStage one construction will commence in late 2023 and be completed in summer 2024/25
+• Project scheduleStage one construction will commence July 2024 and to be completed summer 24/25

 Rokeby_web.jpg